Pouriamohseni/CRPG-Talmberg/README.md

 I worked as an artist and scripter for the CRPG mod for Mount & Blade II: Bannerlord.
-I designed and created maps for the online player community, combining my artistic skills with technical scripting to enhance the game's experience.
+I was a level-designer for the online player community, combining my artistic skills with technical scripting to enhance the game's experience.

 Project Images: